Research & Publications

 At the Smilow Cancer Hospital, Dr. Petrylak’s position as a national leader on clinical trials for men with prostate and bladder cancer has opened up a world of treatment options for patients in New England.
 “We offer the latest investigational drugs for these conditions, while providing the highest level of care,” he says.

 Dr. Petrylak received his MD from Case Western Reserve University School of Medicine and joined the Yale faculty in 2012.
-In addition to his role as professor, he is also the co-director of the Cancer Signaling Networks Research Program at Yale Cancer Center, which studies how cancer stem cells are regulated in the body and communicate with surrounding tissue.
+In addition to his role as professor, he is also a member of the Cancer Signaling Networks Research Program at Yale Cancer Center, which studies how cancer stem cells are regulated in the body and communicate with surrounding tissue.
 Roughly 40 physicians and scientists in the program work together to develop the best methods for matching patients with the appropriate cancer drugs.

 One of Dr. Petrylak’s key goals is to continue to successfully translate basic research into clinical practice.
 “One of the most significant accomplishments in my career was moving docetaxel (an antineoplastic agent) therapy for the most advanced form of prostate cancer from phase I to III,” he says.
 “We ran a trial which supported its approval for the most advanced form of prostate cancer.”

 Dr. Petrylak currently serves as either the principal investigator or co-principal investigator on seven Southwest Oncology Group (SWOG) clinical trials for genitourinary cancers.
 To date, he has authored more than 100 peer-reviewed articles on prostate and bladder cancer research.

 Education & Training